statengeneraal/laws-markdown/wet/wet/toezicht/trustkantoren/BWBR0016189/README.md

 a. in het register ingeschreven trustkantoren;

-b. trustkantoren waarop een vrijstelling als bedoeld in artikel 2, derde lid, van toepassing is;
+b. trustkantoren waarop een vrijstelling als bedoeld in artikel 2a, eerste lid, van toepassing is;

 c. een ieder die met een in de onderdelen a of b bedoeld trustkantoor in een groep is verbonden;